 Please note: Limited number of places available as elective.
 More places may become available in the course registration change-of-mind window.

 Intended learning outcomes

 After the course, the student should be able to:

 - Apply state-of-the-art mobile application prototyping tools for developing and designing mobile interactions

-- Apply software libraries and frameworks when programming mobile applications with React Native, including page navigation, styles, image, programmatic control of phone sensors, and location-based services
+- Apply React Native to programming mobile applications, focused on using RN components, page navigation, dynamic images and text, styles, programmatic control of phone sensors, and location-based services/geolocation.

-- Discuss the process of programming a mobile application with React Native as a tool, through components as building blocks and blackboxing processes
+- Reflect on the process of programming a mobile application with React Native as a tool by using external component libraries and by breaking down code into components.

 Ordinary examExam type:

 C: Submission of written work, External (Pass / Fail)